 Related Page: Why is my video stream buffering?

-You can set the quality to use when streaming content from online sources in Plex, such as News or Web Shows.
+You can set the quality to use when streaming content from online sources in Plex, such as free Movies & Shows or Web Shows.
 The quality you can reliably use is typically limited by either your download bandwidth or the network speed of the source website for the content which you’re streaming.

 Allow Display Mode Switching